-In the 2009-2010 school year, students may begin and complete the following degree programs at the Altoona Branch Campus: Business Administration - Accounting, Business Administration - Management & Marketing, Legal Assistant, Medical Office Specialist, Administrative Professional, and Computer Information Systems.

-In the 2009-2010 school year, students may begin and complete the following diploma programs at the Altoona Branch Campus: Office Assistant, One-Year Accounting, Criminal Justice, Health Information Technology, Human Resource Management, and Engineering Technology.
+In the 2010-2011 school year, students may begin and complete the following diploma and degree programs at the Altoona Branch Campus: Business Administration - Accounting, Business Administration - Management & Marketing, Legal Assistant, Medical Office Specialist, Administrative Professional, Criminal Justice, Information Technology, Office Assistant, One-Year Accounting, Health Information Technology, Human Resources Management and Engineering Technology.

-Philipsburg Learning Site . . .
+Philipsburg Learning Site ...

 The Philipsburg Learning Site is located 24 miles from State College at 200 Shady Lane, Philipsburg, in the Moshannon Valley Enterprise Center.
 Established in 1996, the Philipsburg Campus admits students in diploma and degree programs.
-With two-year programs, students may begin their first two to three terms at the Philipsburg Learning Site and must finish at the State College or Altoona campus.
+With some two-year programs, students may begin their first two to three terms at the Philipsburg Learning Site and must finish at the State College or Altoona campus.
 Entrance dates for the Philipsburg site coincide with the Main Campus.